Generic Name: fulvestrant (ful VES trant)

 thrombocytopenia (a low level of platelets in the blood).

-FDA pregnancy category D. Do not use Faslodex if you are pregnant.
+Do not use Faslodex if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Use effective birth control to prevent pregnancy during treatment.

 It is not known whether fulvestrant passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using Faslodex.
+You should not breast-feed while using Faslodex.

 How is Faslodex given?